nus-cs2030s/2425-s1/docs/labs/lab02.md

     lab2@pe111:~/mini$ cp -r ~cs2030s/mini/lab2/ .
     ```

+    The files will only be available on Wednesday, 4 September 2024.

 !!! warning "Lab 01 Extension"
     This problem is an extension to mini problems of Lab 01.
 The solution to the mini problems of Lab 1 can be found in the accompanying directory.